 - offering more than one instrument, a performer can enter on all available instruments in that class.

 - Applicants: All entries must be submitted by an adult (i.e. someone over the age of 16) whether performer, teacher, parent or guardian.
 This is the “Applicant”.
-Each Applicant should give one contact only for all correspondence, and this must include a telephone number and an email address.
+Each Applicant should give one contact only for all correspondence, and this must include a telephone number and a current email address.
 Ballot slips will be sent to that email address.

 - Performance times: Ballot slips with class dates, times and venues will be issued in early May.
 Applicants are asked to check them carefully and advise the Secretary promptly of any mistakes.

 - Refunds: Entry monies cannot normally be refunded.

 For 2019 there are a number of changes to own choice options and requirements: please read the syllabus carefully to check what information and paperwork is required at time of entry, and on the day of performance.
 Unfortunately, entries which are not complete cannot be processed without all the necessary titles/copies.

 Full particulars of each Own Choice must be given the entry, unless otherwise stated in the syllabus.
 Exceptions include solo classes up to Grade 4 or primary age.
 The details required are: